0x3639/docs/docs/developer/consensus.md

 4. Users delegate stake to pillars, boosting a pillar’s “weight.”
 Pillars with higher weight are more likely to be chosen to produce blocks.
 5. A portion of pillars are selected randomly, allowing lower-ranked pillars to participate occasionally.

 Under this model, most block-production duties go to the best-staked pillars, but lower-staked pillars still have a chance to produce blocks in every election period.
 By delegating stake to a pillar, users help increase its ranking.
-Those pillars that make it into the active set (defined by the `NodeCount` parameter, typically 30) gain a direct share of the block-production schedule and can earn additional rewards.
+Those pillars that make it into the active set (defined by the `NodeCount` parameter, currently 30) gain a direct share of the block-production schedule and can earn additional rewards.

 Looking farther ahead, Zenon’s roadmap anticipates a transition from dPoS to a high-performance, leaderless consensus system inspired by [Narwhal and Tusk (N&T)](https://arxiv.org/pdf/2105.11827).
 This evolution will improve scalability, fault tolerance, and transaction throughput (discussed below).